All the British Music Society’s publications

 The Autobiography of Ian Parrott

-As the composer, among much else, of five symphonies, five string quartets and four operas, as Gregynog professor of Music in the University College of Wales for thirty-three years, and as an Elgar and Warlock authority and biographer, he has been at the heart of British musical life since the 1930s.
+As the composer, among much else, of five symphonies, five string quartets and four operas, as Gregynog professor of Music in the University College of Wales for 33 years, and as an Elgar and Warlock authority and biographer, he has been at the heart of British musical life since the 1930s.

 BMS Monograph 4: